-The price and availability of steel has been quite the journey for the past several months.
-Here's how one company is dealing with such a confusing market
+The price and availability of steel have been quite the journey for the past several months.
+Here's how one company is dealing with such a confusing market.

 Time is money.
 Just how long does a job sit in inboxes.
 Although that doesn't sound daunting, it adds up.
 Identifying wasted time is where an MCT map shines.

 A chain is only as strong as its weakest link.
 When powder coating architectural steel, that chain becomes much stronger by preventing oxidation.

 Two Midwest metal fabrication shops, DeWys Mfg. of Michigan and Schuette Metals of Wisconsin, share how the investment in welding training programs has helped them find, hire, and prepare welders for long-term success.